Picking out the right switch for your keyboard is a difficult decision.

-We’ll go over the Cherry MX switches in each category and explain the differences.
+We’ll go over the Cherry MXs in each category and explain the differences.

 Cherry MX Clicky Switches

-Jokes aside, clicky switches are a viable option for those who like a keyboard that is LOUD.
-These switches make a clicking noise on every keystroke and give you that extra auditory feedback to let you know everything is working a-okay.
+Jokes aside, clickys are a viable option for those who like a keyboard that is LOUD.
+These make a clicking noise on every keystroke and give you that extra auditory feedback to let you know everything is working a-okay.

-Clicky switches are perfect for strictly home usage.
-Trust me, do not be that guy that brings clicky switches to the office and annoys everybody to no end (looking at you KEVIN).
+Clickys are perfect for strictly home usage.
+Trust me, do not be that guy that brings them to the office and annoys everybody to no end (looking at you KEVIN).

 Although I will be forever turned off to them, they are a good option if you want to keep your family up at night and want the neighbors to hate you.
 (I can’t write section without saying bad things about clicky switches)

-In all honesty, Cherry MX does not have the best clicky switches due to their click jacket design, instead I would recommend the clicky Kailh BOX switches instead.
-You can read more about them here.
+In all honesty, Cherry MX does not have the best clicky options due to their click jacket design, instead I would recommend the clicky Kailh BOX instead.
+You can read more about clickys here.

 Due to their easy availability however, Cherry MX Blues are a great option in a pinch.

 Type: Clicky Feel/Sound: Bumpy and Loud Actuation Force: 60g Bottom-Out Force: 60g Actuation Distance: 2mm Travel Distance: 4mm

 Cherry MX Blues are the hallmark clicky option.
 On every keystroke they make a click noise and then bounce right back ready for some more clicking.
 You’ll experience a pronounced tactile bump as well.
 These are perfect for those who like to game/type in a confined space with nobody else around.